MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 File integrity monitoring uses [Azure Automation change tracking](/azure/automation/change-tracking/overview) so that you can monitor changes directly in Defender for Cloud.

-> [!Note]
+## Agent-based monitoring

-> File integrity monitoring previously used the [Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA))](/azure/automation/change-tracking/overview) in general availability (GA), or the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent) in preview.
+File integrity monitoring can use the [Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA))](/azure/automation/change-tracking/overview) in general availability (GA), or the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent) in preview to collect information.
-> - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
-> - File integrity monitoring using the AMA in preview is no longer supported.
-> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around August 2024.

-## Enabling file integrity monitoring (MMA/AMA)

-In Defender for Cloud, you can enable file integrity monitoring on Log Analytics workspaces in Azure subscriptions that have Defender for Cloud enabled.
-Defender for Servers Plan 2 must be enabled to use this feature.

 - With MMA, when file integrity monitoring is enabled on a workspace the MMA collects change data from devices in accordance with workspace configuration settings, and sends it to the workspace for analysis.
-- With AMA, when file integrity monitoring is enabled on a workspace the AMA collects change data from devices in accordance with data collection rules that define a list of files and registries to track.
+- With AMA, when file integrity monitoring is enabled, the AMA collects change data from devices in accordance with data collection rules that define a list of files and registries to track.
 You can use default data collection rules, or customize.
 Changes are sent to a Log Analytics workspace that you specify when you turn on file integrity monitoring.
 You can customize the workspace used for file integrity monitoring.
 - Workspaces with file integrity monitoring enabled have the **Azure Change Tracking** monitoring solution configured.
 If you remove the solution directly from the workspace, file integrity monitoring is disabled.

+> [!Note]
+> There are some upcoming changes for file integrity monitoring.
+> - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
+File integrity monitoring using the AMA in preview is no longer supported.
+> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around September 2024.

 ## Suspicious activity